privateRecsys/privaterecsys/README.md

 ### Make sure that your Neo4j database is running.
 Start it either via command line or your desktop application.
 ## BackEnd - API
-First, configure your `flask-api/.env` file to point to your database.
+First, navigate to the `privaterecsys/pythonProject/webApplication/ ` directory of this project where all the web application components are available.

-Then, from the  pythonProject/webApplicaition directory of this project:
+Then, configure your `flask-api/.env` file to point to your database.

 ```
 cd flask-api